 Arrange before you go

 Tourist visas for UK passport holders are issued on arrival and the duration of stay is authorised for the number of days requested.
 You may extend your visa by up to 30 days - the total time of stay shall not exceed 90 days.
 Do ensure your passport has 6 months validity from your return date to prevent any issues with immigration.
 Guam is a US protectorate and as such, you must have a valid ESTA before travel to transit through Guam.
+It is your responsibility to ensure your passport is valid and you fulfil entry requirements.
+Regulations can change: please review current FCO advice: click here

 Scuba Travel requires all of our customers to have diving insurance.
 Please make sure that you have appropriate cover for your diving activities.
 We also strongly recommend you have travel insurance.
 It’s worth taking out travel insurance once you have paid your deposit to ensure you are covered for unforeseen events and cancellation.
 Find out more about our combined dive and travel policy click here